TheUpshot/Bedfellows/README.md

 The `main.py` file simply calls `overall.py` or `groupedbycycle.py` as specified by the second paramater (which must be either `overall` or `cycle`).

-Choosing `overall` will give you the option of computing scores, analyzing existing scores, or both:
+Choosing `overall` will give you the option of computing scores, analyzing existing scores, or both for all cycles, while choosing `cycle` will do the same, prompting for a specific even-numbered cycle:

 ```
     Do you want to compute scores or perform a similarity analysis of scores already computed?
 Enter 'compute', 'analyze' or 'both' accordingly.